Baby Carriers & Slings

 3. Prices and Payment Terms

-4. Delivery and Shipping Terms
+4. Delivery and Shipping Conditions

 5. Force Majeure